GFDRR/CCDR-tools/_sources/docs/EAI.md

 # Expected Annual Impact (EAI)

-This analytical approach applies to probabilistic hazard scenarios (multiple layers by Return Period) and aims to produce a mean estimate of Expected Annual Impact (EAI) over exposed categories, as explained in the [**risk concepts**](intro-risk.md).
+This analytical approach applies to probabilistic hazard scenarios (multiple layers by Return Period) and aims to produce a mean estimate of Expected Annual Impact (EAI) over exposed categories for the historical baseline, as explained in the [**risk concepts**](intro-risk.md).
-In order to calculate impacts, we need some [**probabilistic hazards datasets**](intro-hazard.md) and aligned [**vulnerability model**](intro-vulnerability.md).
-In relation to the global datasets currently available, these is possible for:
+In order to calculate impacts, we need some [**probabilistic hazards datasets**](intro-hazard.md) depticting hazard intensity and aligned [**physical vulnerability model**](intro-vulnerability.md) to translate the intensity into impact over exposed categories.
+In relation to the global datasets currently available, this is possible for:

 - **[Floods](https://github.com/GFDRR/CCDR-tools/blob/main/Top-down/notebooks/Flood.ipynb)**: using water depth as hazard intensity measure, calculates mortality over population and damage over built-up.
 - **[Tropical Cyclone - Strong Winds](https://github.com/GFDRR/CCDR-tools/blob/main/Top-down/notebooks/Tropical_cyclones.ipynb)**: using wind speed as hazard intensity measure, calculates wind damage over built-up.